nickap/vue-exit-intent/README.md

 You can use a different key to show multiple pop-ups with different behaviour/content.

 ## Contribute
-Feel free to contribute, message me for your idea.
+Feel free to contribute, message me for your ideas.
 - Write tests.
-- Report a bug.
+- Report bugs.
 - Share this project.
 - Give a star if you like it.
-- Documentation
+- Improve the documentation.
+- Open an issue if you have any.

+# Instructions for Contributors

 ## Project Setup